So, you’ve saved, you’ve researched, you’ve found the car that will suit you and the best new car finance to fit your situation. What next?

-We recommend doing a few things before you apply for finance.
+We recommend doing a few things before you apply for your new car finance.

 When it comes to getting a loan, it’s a numbers game.
 Well, a dollars game really.
-You need to show you are capable of repaying a loan by having paid any previous loans and lines of credit, have a history of saving.
-These behaviours suggest to a lender that you are a good candidate to lend money to .
+You need to show you are capable of repaying a loan by having paid any previous loans and lines of credit and have a strong history of saving.
+These behaviours suggest to a lender that you are a good candidate to lend money to.

-Your credit rating may not be as good as you think it is if you have some old debts or late payments hanging over you.
-One thing to keep in mind is that every credit check you undertake negatively affects your credit score, as does getting rejected for a loan.
+Your credit rating may not be as good as you think it is, if you have some old debts or late payments hanging over you.
+One thing to keep in mind is that every credit check you undertake is recorded and could affect your credit score, just as much as getting rejected for a loan could.